amrindersingh1987/post-app-angular-cli/README.md

 6) Browse to "http://localhost:4200" to test your application.

-Note: For Requesting forwarding for backend api done in "proxy.config.json" and its available in root folder
+Note: For Rest Api Request forwarding for backend api done in "proxy.config.json" and its available in root folder